AntirWiki/Antir/content/Campaigns/Journey/NPCs/Hawthorne Nightingale.md

 > | [[Thistle Nightingale]] | Grandchild |
 > | [[Yarrow Nightingale]] | Daughter |

 Hawthorne Nightingale was a famous wizard of [[Foxfire Academy]].
-His exploits across the continent are well known, and he is the subject of many wild tales - though it is unknown how many are actually true.
+His exploits across the continent are widely known, and he is the subject of many wild tales - though it is unknown how many are actually true.

 # Description
 A tall, slender elf with dark skin and shoulder-length braids.